 Master-Slave: Multi-Agent System Interaction Pattern

 One central agent (the master) controls the behavior of several subordinate agents (slaves).
-The master issues command, and the slaves execute them.
+The master issues commands, and the slaves execute them.

 Enterprise Use Case: Master-Slave Interaction Pattern for LLM-Based AI Agents in Customer Support